 Chart 1: Risk gradient, considering a disease prevalence of 1:100.
 Refer to Figure 1 for nomenclature (from Megiorni F et al, 2009).

-Figure 1: CD at-risk heterodimers encoded by different combinations of DQA1 and DQB1 alleles (from Megiorni and Pizzuti, 2012).
+Figure 1: Celiac Disease at-risk heterodimers encoded by different combinations of DQA1 and DQB1 alleles (from Megiorni and Pizzuti, 2012).

 To request environmental testing at Kashi Labs, please visit the Order Now page and contact us to get started.